mautrix/docs/bridges/python/setup.md

   An instance of [signald](https://gitlab.com/signald/signald).

 ## Production setup
+Don't use `sudo` for any of these steps (and preferably don't use the root user either).

 0. Create a directory for the bridge. **Do not clone the repository.**
 1. Set up a virtual environment.
    1. Create with `virtualenv -p /usr/bin/python3 .` (note the dot at the end)